 2. The USA Basketball Gold License link (https://community.usab.com) - because all individuals involved in coaching activities will need to obtain a USAB Gold License.
 (Returning users should RENEW their previous account and NOT create a new one.)

-3. The Basketball Certification System link (http://bbcs.ncaa.org) – because coaches, and athletes need to be registered.
+3. The Basketball Certification System link (http://bbcs.ncaa.org) – because team organizations, coaches, and athletes need to be registered.
 (Returning coach and athlete users should RENEW their previous account and NOT create a new one.)

 •